Water to the Capital

 𝐓𝐡𝐞 𝐅𝐨𝐫𝐜𝐞𝐬 𝐨𝐟 𝐄𝐫𝐨𝐬𝐢𝐨𝐧

-*Erosion: Because there is no ground cover of native plants in the planted eucalyptus forest, the only thing to hold the soil is the sporadic occurring roots of these Australian trees.
+**Erosion: Because there is no ground cover of native plants in the planted eucalyptus forest, the only thing to hold the soil is the sporadic occurring roots of these Australian trees.
 The soil-holding capacity of Eucalyptus is, therefore, very moderate compared with the trees initially covering the slopes of Entoto.
-This lack of undergrowth and native trees causes severe erosion, easily observed in the water running through Addis in connection with the rainy seasons.
+This lack of undergrowth and native trees causes severe erosion, which is easily observed in the water running through Addis during the rainy seasons.

-These accumulated water masses rushed along the rock sides with tremendous power and carved massive forces into the bare earth's crust.
+These accumulated water masses rushed along the rock sides with tremendous power, carving massive forces into the bare earth's crust.
 This was while earlier millennium-accumulated soil layers had this abundant undergrowth protection, including strong multi-branched roots from originally forested slopes.

 Ethiopia's Historic Waterways